UCLHp/gate-pbt/README.md

 ### Analysis
-The simulations will generate, for each mac file submitted, mhd and raw files for dose and dose-squared by default.
+The simulations will generate, for each mac file submitted, mhd files for dose and dose-squared by default.
 Options for dose-to-water, LET and uncertainty can be set manually in the mac template file.

-A full analysis of the data generated can be performed from the analysis directory ```python analysis.py```.
+A full analysis of the data generated can be performed from the analysis directory, ```python analysis.py```.
-It will prompt for the directory containing the simulation output and
+It will prompt for the directory containing the simulation output and:

 1. Separate the data for individual fields and merge all data present (dose, dose-squared, LET)
 2. Calculate the dose uncertainty following [Chetty2006](https://pubmed.ncbi.nlm.nih.gov/16798417/)